soulspace-org/my-bank-model/README.md

 template based artifacts, calls PlantUML and GraphViz to generate images from the rendered views and publishes the generated artifacts to the `docs` folder.

-The `overarch.sh` script in the root folder only calls Overarch to render views and template based artifacts.
+The `modelling.sh` script in the root folder only calls Overarch to render views and template based artifacts.
 This script does not generate any images.

-## Version
-0.1.0

 ## Copyright
 (c) 2024 Ludger Solbach